dengking/programming-language/docs/C++/Resource-management/Memory-management/Memory-error/Segmentation-fault/TODO-SEGFAULT-and-alignment/index.md

 Now I wonder about few things:

-1. Why does it happen?
+1、Why does it happen?
 There shouldn't be any "memory alignment" issue that could result in accessing a memory that is not allocated.
 If I am wrong with my understanding - please let me know what I missed.

-2. what conversion is happening with the `(__m128*)(a+1)`.
+2、what conversion is happening with the `(__m128*)(a+1)`.

 I am trying to understand how the SIMD works, so any information you can link - might help me understand why it reacts that way.